aditiharini/glide/README.md

 - Interpolate discrete points to create continuout distribution

 In progress:
-- displaying multiple letters as sets of discrete points
+- keeping dots in a particualar shape for each letter

 Current status:
-- can display single letters as a set of discrete points randomized around anchors
+- can display multiple letters as a set of discrete points randomized around anchors

 Workflow: